xopto/pyxopto/README.md

 [Jinja2](https://palletsprojects.com/p/jinja/)).

 ### Using from source
-To use the PyXOpto package from source, you will have to manually install all the python dependencies listed in the setup.py file ([SciPy](https://scipy.org), [Matplotlib](https://matplotlib.org), [NumPy](https://numpy.org), [PyOpenCL](https://github.com/inducer/pyopencl), [Shapely](https://github.com/Toblerity/Shapely), [Numba](https://numba.pydata.org), and [Jinja2](https://palletsprojects.com/p/jinja/), ...).
+To use the PyXOpto package from source, you will have to manually install all the Python dependencies listed in the setup.py file ([SciPy](https://scipy.org), [Matplotlib](https://matplotlib.org), [NumPy](https://numpy.org), [PyOpenCL](https://github.com/inducer/pyopencl), [Shapely](https://github.com/Toblerity/Shapely), [Numba](https://numba.pydata.org), and [Jinja2](https://palletsprojects.com/p/jinja/), ...).
 The easiest way to install the dependencies is to use the Python package installer [pip](https://pypi.org/project/pip/).
 Note that the WinPython distribution will likely come with many if not all the dependencies already installed.
 Also note that on some Linux distributions, the Python 3 executable is named `python3` and `python` is used for the deprecated Python 2.